Skip to main content

 1

-1. Identify two adjectives used to describe the setting.
+1. Identify two examples of descriptive language used in the text.

 2